ietf-wg-cellar/matroska-specification/notes.md

 Frames using references **SHOULD** be stored in "coding order".
 That means the references first, and then the frames referencing them.
 A consequence is that timestamps might not be consecutive.
-But a frame with a past timestamp **MUST** reference a frame already known, otherwise it's considered bad/void.
+However, a frame with a past timestamp **MUST** reference a frame already known; otherwise it is considered bad/void.

 Matroska has two similar ways to store frames in a block: